 The course will culminate in the preparation of a policy brief/analysis.
 Students will select topics of interest to the OECD, the European Commission, or, with the instructors' permission, themselves.
 Likely topic areas include the future of social safety net programs---and the response to economic and social changes and long-term trends in work and income inequality.
 Possible final papers could cover aging and pensions, education, employment and the labor market, the environment, families and children, health, housing, migration, and social welfare generally.

-Final policy briefs/analyses will be due at the end of August 2023.
+Final policy briefs/analyses will be due May 15, 2026.